Intravesical

 Part of the problem with patients with recurrent urinary tract infections is a deficiency in the lining of the bladder which makes them much more susceptible to infections with low levels of bacteria.

-Intravesical treatment for recurrent UTIs
+Intravesical treatment for recurrent UTIs, interstitial cystitis and bladder pain syndrome

 intra vescial

-Seventy percent of patients with recurrent infections respond well to intravesical treatments with both an increase in bladder comfort and a reduction in infection rates.
+60 – 70% percent of patients with recurrent infections respond well to intravesical treatments with both an increase in bladder comfort and a reduction in infection rates.

 Get fast access to leading specialists for the swift diagnosis and treatment of urological conditions in a private clinic environment.